THE WORLD STARTS WITH ME

 WSWM curriculum consists of a student’s part and a teacher’s part and provides for each of the 14 lessons, the learning objectives, warming up’s, presentations, games, tools, guidelines, stories and assignments.

-While the virtual peer educators are the main source of information in the WSWS curriculum, the games and assignments serve to help students apply and internalize this information, explore opinions and exercise skills such as creating a storyboard, art work or role play using digital means.
+The games serve to help students apply and internalize this information, explore opinions and exercise skills such as creating a storyboard, art work or role play using digital means.
 By integrating active ICT skills, students become computer literate which can contribute to their future employment opportunities.

 The World Starts With Me (WSWM) Content

-WSWM curriculum is a very comprehensive sex education curriculum divided in 14 lessons.
+WSWM curriculum is divided in 14 lessons.
 The 14 WSWM lessons are set up in a logical sequence of themes to guarantee the efficacy of the curriculum.

 - Lesson 1-3 lay the foundation of decision-making by building self-esteem, getting insight in own sexual development (puberty and adolescence) and exploring the processes of developing autonomy and own values and norms.